- Default pick: FTMO (11 years operating, refundable challenge fee). Small-ticket pick: The5%ers High Stakes from $19 (see the trust note below)

 The trade-offs: fees run $89–$1,080, higher than most rivals, and the rulebook is dense (max lot limits, consistency metrics).
 Read FTMO’s rules explained before paying, and see the step-by-step FTMO guide for the process.

-2. The5%ers — skip the evaluation entirely
+2. The5%ers — the cheapest ticket among the veterans

 3. FinTokei — for Japanese-speaking traders